timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 There is still a problem with our code.
 Can you guess what it is?
 If you said that `LineParserSpans` still works with strings, you are absolutely right.
 Wouldn't it be faster to use `Parse(ReadOnlySpan<char> span)` from `LineParserSpans` and skip the string part?
 Indeed it would.
 Although, that requires us to break the existing contract and somehow extract a line from the file as `ReadOnlySpan<char>`.

 In order to do that, let me bring yet another toy to the existing code — `System.IO.Pipelines`.
 It's a new library in the .NET world designed for high performance IO.
 Kestrel, ASP.NET Core's web server, uses `System.IO.Pipelines` under the hood.
-Pipelines are similar to steams, but the Pipelines library is faster as it uses `Span<T>` and its API is clearer.
+Pipelines are similar to streams, but the Pipelines library is faster as it uses `Span<T>` and its API is clearer.

 But let's go back to our code.
 We will make a new implementation of `IFileParser` and here is what we will do:
 1. This time 'round we will read the file chunk by chunk, instead of string by string.